{{ vm.item.title }}

 How do in-store appointments help customers find the right kit?

 Our in-store appointments are brilliant if you’re looking for kit but need some help choosing.
-You can book any appointment type in-store.
 They're all designed to explore your needs for a certain activity.
 It's a fantastic way to really get some time in with one of our experts.
 You can talk to us about your needs, and we can explore your options.
 If you know exactly what you want, then we’ll find you the best piece of kit for what you have in mind.

 Related Articles